 You can never really tell when James Murphy’s being sincere, whether he’s making fun of others or making fun of himself.
 “Pow Pow”’s his statement of philosophy—“from this position / I can totally see how the decision was reached”—which is a sort of pragmatist-PoMo enlightenment: acknowledge perspective’s providence on truth and then turn it into a middle-aged reasonableness (over youthful anger, over Roman conceit).

-So “I hear that you and your band have sold your guitars and bought turntables / I hear that you and your band have sold your turntables and bought guitars” — on one hand about the flip-flop of fashion, where as soon as the lower classes figure out what’s cool it’s no longer, where the cool kids perpetually move on to the next thing by circling around to the bottom, appropriating the maximally unpalatable of the lower class.
-On the other hand, the line’s about dialectic, because these cycles and flip-flops and back-and-forths (oscillations, maybe?) don’t add up to stagnation.¹
+So: “I hear that you and your band have sold your guitars and bought turntables / I hear that you and your band have sold your turntables and bought guitars.”
+On one hand this is about the flip-flop or “barbershop pole” of fashion: as soon as the lower classes figure out what’s cool it’s no longer, the kids perpetually moving on to the next hot thing by circling around to the bottom, appropriating from the lower classes.
+On the other hand, the line’s about dialectic, because these cycles and flip-flops and back-and-forths (oscillations, maybe) don’t add up to stagnation.¹

 You oscillate to calibrate: you go back and forth, making incremental progress to a center or consensus, fact-checking yourself along the way.
 (Catch someone at the wrong/right stage of oscillation and they’ll stick up for a belief they wouldn’t otherwise endorse.)
 The Persians, per Herodotus, knew this, which is why their delegatory bodies infamously balanced substances and sobriety.
 It’s part of the quotidian rack, where activities inform activities, cortexes cortexes, experience experience.

 The thing about oscillation (sincerity/irony, guitar/turntables, belief/disbelief, determinism/free-will) is that every time it switches the meaning’s changed, the accumulated history altering the signification Pierre Menard-style.
-You’re ping-ponging to build vertically, a kind of miracle supported by the apparatuses of cultural memory — apparatuses that, incidentally, are improving as we speak.
+You’re ping-ponging to build vertically, a kind of miracle supported by the apparatuses of cultural memory — apparatuses that are improving as we speak.

 The other thing about oscillation is that it’s part and parcel with the world of art,² it’s part and parcel with the world of taste, and it’s part and parcel with the world of fashion.
-If an LCD song is about dialectic deep down and fashion up front, well — really it’s pairing off theory & application, philosophy & praxis.
-Parents generationally oscillate when they name their children along class lines; teenagers do it when they pick out school clothes to fit in or to transcend the try-hards;³ people are informed by it when deciding who to vote for (and the phrasing by which they’ll qualify that vote).
+If an LCD song is about dialectic deep down, and fashion up front, well — really it’s pairing off theory & application, philosophy & praxis.
+Parents generationally oscillate when they name their children along class lines; teenagers do it when they pick out school clothes to fit in or to transcend the try-hards;³ dutiful citizens do it when deciding who to vote for (and when picking the phrasing by which they’ll qualify those votes).
 Just read Randall Collins: the upper echelons of intellect and education veer toward upsetting contrarianism, from the counter-fact hyperbole of the French poststructuralists to the quasi-ironic metapolitics of accelerationism and chan-cult.

 You do it the first time it’s cool.
 You do it the second time, you’re just miming an approved good.
 You do it a third time, well, we all know why you did it the second time but now why’d you do it? — which, suddenly it’s interesting again.
 Just watch a performance of Tao Lin’s “I caught a whale,” then extrapolate to the history of the avant-garde.
 It’s amusing until it’s not until it’s amusing again, and all of the judgments come down to confidence levels w/r/t the amount of intentionality (or “self-awareness,” or whatever) present in the utterance.
 Time, sequence, precedent, are the foundational materials with which the artist works.